edward-shen/ayaya/notes.md

 running some other operating system, you'll need to specify a target (or locally edit the `.cargo/config.toml` file).

+To build and run `ayaya`, you must cd into the subdir, this is because there's a `.cargo` conf file that's not picked up if you run it in the project root.

+`tools/ansi-dedupe` takes in a file and generates a custom encoding for provided file.
+This outputs two files, which can be moved into the src directory of `ayaya`.

 ### Why is this crate so complicated?

 Good question.
 It's because I decided to turn this into an experiment to get the